discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 <CMInformation title="Split 1 & 2">
 <InformationBlock>
 Contribute as much damage to the Anomalies as possible.
-Try to use two skills at each Anomaly at minimum.
+If possible, try to use two skills at each Anomaly.
+Use <Skill id="46432"/> at the last island to refresh <Trait name="Twice as Vicious"/> and <Item name="Relic of Fireworks"/> for the upcoming boss phase.
 </InformationBlock>
 <InformationBlock title="Tips">

-- You can use <Skill name="Unleashed Thump"/> and <Skill id="45743"/> to move through updrafts more quickly.
+- You can use <Skill name="Unleashed Thump"/> to move through updrafts more quickly.
 - Use <Item name="Elemental Slaying"/> to speed up killing the Anomalies.
 - With <Instability name="Outflanked"/> try to flank the Anomalies.